lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

 ### Day 15
 One of the easiest days so far.
 Took way longer to read part 2 and understand it than to actually code it.
+Tried to write a short solution in JS.